Cortisol: What Foods Trigger Cortisol?

 Does caffeine increase cortisol levels?

-Caffeine stimulates the adrenal glands, which can increase cortisol—especially in large amounts or on an empty stomach.
+Caffeine may stimulate cortisol, particularly in larger amounts or when consumed on an empty stomach.

 Do high-fat foods trigger cortisol?

-Healthy fats generally support stability, but highly processed or fried foods may stress digestion and contribute to cortisol fluctuations.
+Healthy fats generally support balance, while highly processed or fried foods may place extra strain on the body.

 Does intermittent fasting raise cortisol?